 High Point, NC 27268.

 Unfortunately High Point University does not host rehearsal dinners or receptions on campus.

-As soon as the date for the wedding is cleared with the Chapel calendar, the Organist should be notified.
+As soon as the date for the wedding is cleared with the Chapel calendar, the Organist or musicians should be notified.
 Music, as used in the services of the Church, is an expression of worship – Wedding music should be no exception to this rule.
 All such music, both instrumental and vocal, should be appropriate for one of the most important religious rites administered by the Church.